See the real paths visitors take, not the ones you designed.

 Engineering Teams

-Engineering teams use journey data to understand:
+Engineering teams use journey data to understand user behavior

 UX Designers